Popular 17th Century Dance Form on the Classical Guitar

 "When Carcassi was born in 1792, Carulli was already making a name for himself as a 22 year old, Sor was a rapidly improving 14 year old at the Monserrat monastery and Giuliani was receiving tuition on the violin, flute and guitar as an 11 year old.

 Who was to know that in time that he would join these luminaries as one of the most famous names in classical guitar history?"
+But back to the waltz at hand.

 First of all you can see that it’s in 3/8 time.
 If you’re not sure about reading notation this just means that each bar of music must equal three eighth notes duration.